 There are arguably few ingredients more villainized in the beauty industry than parabens.
 More and more products—across the haircare, makeup, and skincare spaces—proudly proclaiming to be "paraben-free" hit store shelves every day.
 These include offerings from niche indie companies, mass-market drugstore mainstays, and every type of brand in between.
-Point being, going paraben-free is the thing to do these days.
+Going paraben-free is the thing to do these days.
 The concept ties in directly with the explosive popularity boom of natural beauty; paraben-free is one bit of criteria that's irrefutably paramount in any type of clean beauty product.
 So it's completely understandable that all of this in turn implies that parabens are bad or dangerous, and should be avoided (at all costs) in your beauty routine.
-But it turns out it's not quite that simple or cut and dry.
+But it turns out it's not quite cut and dry.

 Meet the Expert